 At the beginning of Episode 10, Makita and Kou have a strange vibe between them, and it makes Futaba anxious.
-After the study party, Futaba asks what happened between the two of them; after a pause, Makita says it’s nothing.
-After the others go their separate ways, Futaba goes back to Kou’s to try to get an answer.
+After the study party, Futaba asks what happened between the two of them.
+After a pause, Makita says it’s nothing.
+When the others go their separate ways, Futaba goes back to Kou’s to try to get an answer.

 There were definitely some very emotional sections of this episode, with the revelation of the death of Kou’s mother being one of them.
 Later, Tanaka-sensei tells Futaba about what happened during the time his mother was dying, and you can hear that he’s trying so hard to choke back tears, especially when talking about how Kou had to go through all of that alone since Tanaka-sensei had just started his teaching career at that point.
 Near the end of the episode, there’s also a touching moment between Futaba and Makita.

 Learning about Kou losing his mother in this episode makes it clear to the audience why he now seems to be so detached from people and why he believes that caring for things brings a lot of trouble.
 Having gone through a divorce and watching his mother die while he was in middle school, it’s no wonder that Kou has turned out the way he has.
 He obviously is still a nice person, which he shows through some of his actions, but he just seems to have a hard time getting close to anyone at this point.